mipolansk/suplaunch/README.md

 ## Installation

-Download the latest release app use ADB to install it on the device
+Download the latest release app and use ADB to install it on the device

 ```
 adb install downloaded-file.apk
 ```

+If the app is already installed you can use `-r` option to override existing installation.
 After file is installed you can force "home" button click with the following command

 ```